madun1999/uiuc-course-scheduler/sp21-cs242-yiyins2-isanaka2-dunma2-brainbh2-proposal.md

 ---
 - User can Google sign-in to save courses and schedules.
 - For each course the following information will be demonstrated:
-  - general information (meeting time, location, instructors, and etc.) from course explorer;
+  - general information (meeting time, location, instructors, and etc.) from Course Explorer;
-  - ratings of professors, difficulties of the course, will-take-again rate, popular comments from rate my professor;
+  - ratings of professors, difficulties of courses, will-take-again rate, popular comments from Rate My Professor;
-  - GPAs for each professor from GPAs of Every Courses at UIUC.
+  - GPA for each professor from GPAs of Every Courses at UIUC.
-- User can input the year and semester to add courses and generate schedule.
 - User can mark each course as mandatory or elective.
 - User can input the minimum number of mandatory courses to take.
 - User can input the maximum number of courses to take.